 What are the alternatives?
 What about a true partnership model that keeps the focus on the original business targets – to deliver value as efficiently as possible?
 In this scenario, the consultants’ profitability is tied to the success of the client’s business, with an approach tailored exclusively to delivering value for the client.
 This means entrusting the delivery of the business results to the consultancy firm while taking direct ownership for the resourcing of the programme (e.g. skills can be sourced from client staff, freelancers and consultancy firms).

 We, at Pathfinder, have designed our business model according to this philosophy.

-We ensure our clients’ business objective are achieved through effective and efficient implementation of change programmes.
+We ensure our clients’ business objective is achieved through the effective and efficient implementation of change programmes.
 In practice, this means that we take responsibility for the success of change initiatives by implementing suitable programme structures and deploying a small number of experts to key roles on the programme.
-When task related resources (e.g. BA and PMO) are required, we either coach the client’s internal staff or source appropriately priced high quality resources from various channels available.
+When task-related resources (e.g. BA and PMO) are required, we either coach the client’s internal staff or source appropriately priced high-quality resources from various channels available.
 When traditional consultancy firms are involved, we manage the resource portfolio and profiles with a focus on maintaining efficiency and maximising return on external expenditure.

 An additional benefit of this approach is that it encourages greater coordination between in-house resources and domain experts, creating skills transfer opportunities.
 This will reduce the dependency on external expertise during, as well as, post programme implementation.